cscan/vue-excel-editor/README.md

 ### Work with redis for saving

-You may capture the @delete and @update event for saving purpose.
+You may capture the @delete and the @update event for saving purpose.

 ```html
 <vue-excel-editor v-model="jsondata" @delete="onDelete" @update="onUpdate">